 Server Monitoring is one of the most frequently misunderstood company policies, especially in industries where most employees have little background in technical support.
 Employees often believe that it is their activities at work that are being monitored when in reality, this process is not a form of employee surveillance.
 It’s an essential tool for keeping servers and workstations in optimal condition.
-Read on to find out about the benefits of monitoring servers to make it easier to explain the change to hesitant employees.
+Read on to find out about the benefits of backup monitoring software systems to make it easier to explain the change to hesitant employees.

 - Increased Visibility